LassoSoft/LassoGuide/lasso_guide_source/databases/database-interaction.rst

    Returns the value for a specified field from the result set.
-Can optionally take one of the following encoding keyword parameters: ``-encodeNone``, ``-encodeHTML``, ``-encodeBreak``, ``-encodeSmart``, ``-encodeURL``, ``-encodeStrictURL``, ``-encodeXML``
+Can optionally take one of the following encoding keyword parameters: ``-encodeNone``, ``-encodeHTML``, ``-encodeBreak``, ``-encodeSmart``, ``-encodeURL``, ``-encodeStrictURL``, ``-encodeXML``.

 .. method:: found_count()::integer

-   Returns the number of records found by Lasso.
+   Returns the number of records found by the database action.

 .. method:: records(inlineName::string)
 .. method:: rows(inlineName::string)
 .. method:: records(-inlineName::string= ?)
 .. method:: rows(-inlineName::string= ?)

-   Loops once for each record in the found set. ``Field`` methods within the ``records`` or ``rows`` methods will return the value for the specified field in each row in turn.
-Can be used with an ``-inlineName`` keyword parameter or just passing in an inline name to return the records for a named inline outside of the inline container.
+   Loops once for each record in the found set. `Field` methods within the `records` or `rows` methods will return the value for the specified field in each row in turn.
+Can be used outside of an inline associated block by specifying an inlineName of a previously declared inline method with an ``-inlineName`` keyword parameter or just passing in an inline name.

 .. method:: records_array()
 .. method:: rows_array()